dorkamotorka/ebpf-labs/labs/misc-course/user-space-event-delivery-2197d020/index.md

 :summary: How to circumvent this problem?
 ---

-In practice, one way to correctly re-order events in the user-space is by adding a timestamp to the kernel event structure send to the user space.
-Based on this timestamp the events can be ordered in user space.
+A common approach is to include a timestamp in the event structure sent to user space.
+Events can then be re-ordered in user space based on this timestamp.
 ```c [simple-perf-buffer/perf.c] {8}
 SEC("tracepoint/syscalls/sys_enter_execve")
 int handle_execve_tp(struct trace_event_raw_sys_enter *ctx) {